-- 1 a Many newspaper articles are also available on the internet now. - b Many newspaper articles are also available through the internet now. - 2 a There are three main reasons of this change. - b There are three main reasons for this change.
+- 1 a Many jobs are now advertised on the internet. - b Many jobs are now advertised through the internet. - 2 a There are three main reasons of this change. - b There are three main reasons for this change.

 We use the preposition on to talk about information or pictures we access or see using a computer or other screen, such as a television: